ketut-garjita/de-zoomcamp-2024/learning/module4/dbt.md

 - The first argument of the source() function is the source name, and the second is the table name.

-In the case of seeds, assuming you've got a taxi_zone_lookup.csv file in your seeds folder which contains locationid, borough, zone and service_zone:
+In the case of seeds, assuming we've got a taxi_zone_lookup.csv file in our seeds folder which contains locationid, borough, zone and service_zone:

 ```
 SELECT